Help Dogs

 Dog Enrichment Volunteer

-Dog Care Volunteers work with puppies and dogs of all sizes, shapes and backgrounds (stray, surrendered, neglected, abused, healthy, recovering from surgery, may be easy to handle or may require training for behavioural issues…).
+Members of the Dog Care Team work with puppies and dogs of all sizes, shapes and backgrounds (stray, surrendered, neglected, abused, healthy, recovering from surgery, may be easy to handle or may require training for behavioural issues…).

-In 2022, our Cat and Dog Care Teams cared for approximately 1230 animals onsite at our Animal Centre.
+In 2023, our Cat and Dog Care Teams cared for more than 1500 animals onsite at our Animal Centre.

 Description

-Reporting to the Dog Care Coordinator, Dog Care Enrichment Volunteers participate in our Canine Enrichment Program to provide mental and physical stimuli to the dogs in our care.
-Dog Care Volunteers interact with the majority of dogs at our Animal Centre, so complete a Dog Care Program in order to interact with Green dogs (ie. puppies and seniors who are easy to walk and handle) and Yellow dogs (ie. young, rambunctious, pullers who can be slightly difficult to walk and handle), with the ultimate goal of working with Red dogs (ie. strong pullers with some behavioural issues who are difficult to walk and handle).
-Training is required upon joining the Dog Care Team and will be required intermittently to progress through the Dog Care Program.
+Dog Enrichment Volunteers report to the Dog Care Coordinator and participate in our Canine Enrichment Program to provide mental and physical stimuli to the dogs in our care at the Animal Centre.
+To support the wide range of dog behaviours and needs we encounter at the GTHS, Dog Enrichment Volunteers complete a Dog Care Program*; quickly progressing from Green dogs (ie. puppies and seniors who are easy to walk and handle) and Yellow dogs (ie. young, rambunctious, pullers who can be slightly difficult to walk and handle), then work through the Orange and Purple levels at their own pace, with the ultimate goal of working with Red dogs (ie. strong, reactive dogs that are difficult to walk and handle, and that may have other behavioural issues). *Training is required upon joining the Dog Care Team and will be required intermittently to progress through the Dog Care Program.

 Time Commitment

 2 hours once a week.
-Enrichment shifts take place Monday through Sunday at a mutually agreed upon time between the hours of 9am-12noon and 1-4pm.
+Enrichment shifts take place daily at a mutually agreed upon time between the hours of 9am-12noon.
 An overall minimum commitment of 6 months is required.

 Roles and Responsibilities